marmelab/react-admin/UPGRADE.md

 If you need to override the success or failure side effects of a component, you now have to use the `queryOptions` (for query side effects) or `mutationOptions` (for mutation side effects).

-For instance, here is how to override the side eggects for the `getOne` query in a `<Show>` component:
+For instance, here is how to override the side effects for the `getOne` query in a `<Show>` component:

 ```diff
 const PostShow = () => {